-Sand pool filters are one of the most common filtration systems seen in swimming pools and spas.
+Sand pool filters are among the most common filtration systems in swimming pools and spas.
 They are inexpensive, require little maintenance, and last a very long time.
 Cleaning the sand filter requires backwashing and rinsing, and it rarely needs to be replaced.
-However, most pool experts recommend replacing your pool filter sand every three to five years because it will eventually wear down and not filter debris as efficiently.
+However, most pool experts recommend replacing your pool filter sand every 3 to 5 years because it will eventually wear down and no longer filter debris efficiently.

 Due to the composition of the sand and the contaminants it has absorbed during its use, there are only certain ways you can use and dispose of filter sand.
 In this article, I will discuss ways to dispose of or reuse the sand and what you should not use the sand for.